-If you're thinking of buying tiles, you'll find this list of questions to ask before purchase very useful.
-It will ensure you have all relevant information to hand, and are able to select the best tiles for your purpose.
+If you're thinking of buying tiles, you'll find this link to a list of questions to ask before purchase very useful.
+It'll ensure you've all the relevant information to hand, and are able to select the best tiles for your purpose.
 But if you're just looking for more general information on wall and floor tiles, then you'll find what you need below:

-Do it once; do it right.
+- Durability: Do it once; do it right.
 Archaeologists have uncovered glazed tiles originally laid around 1,500BC.
 It proves that if you choose your tile wisely, there’s no reason your tiled area shouldn’t last for generations.
-Tiles are hardwearing, easily maintained, and not susceptible to fading from UV light like other forms of flooring.
+Tiles are hardwearing, easily maintained, and not susceptible to fading from UV light.

-Ceramic tiles should become an integral part of your home.
-Modern patterns and sizes keep your home up-to-date with current trends, and careful selection will enhance and protect your home and add to its capital value.
-Consider your tiling as a long term investment, even though it’s an economical exercise.Back to Top
+- Design: Ceramic tiles should become an integral part of your home.
+Modern patterns and sizes will keep your home up-to-date with current trends, and careful selection will enhance and protect your home and add to its capital value.

-Tiles produced exclusively for walls are inherently not intended to be load bearing.
+Tiles produced exclusively for walls are not intended to be load bearing.
 They are often lighter and thinner than floor tiles.
-The glazes used in the manufacture of a wall tile are also different, and are not designed to resist abrasive forces from foot traffic.
+The glazes used in the manufacture of a wall tile are also different, and are not designed to resist the abrasive forces from foot traffic.
 Wall tiles must only be used on walls.
-We've indicated which type you’re looking at on each product page.

 Floor tiles are suitable for both floors and walls.
 It’s increasingly more popular to use them on bathroom walls, especially the rectangular ones.
 They’re up to 20% heavier than wall tiles, so it’s important that your tiler has verified the walls are sturdy enough to support their weight.